Everest Base Camp Trek Map

 The route is rocky and rugged as you make your way from Lobuche 4,940m to Gorak Shep 5,164m.
 In addition, you will have to maintain a stable hike on your ascent to Kala Patthar 5,500m.
 The hike gets strenuous as the changing attitude affects your body and you will start feeling its effect.

 So, we highly recommend going through the Everest Base Camp trek map to gather information about the altitude gains ahead.
 So, you can prepare yourself accordingly prior to the tremendous ascend to the higher elevation.

 The Everest Base Camp trek covers a total distance of 130 km.
 Thus, it is important for you to maintain physical fitness to face obstacles on the routes.
-The difficulties you conquer on the trail is what makes the trek more adventurous.
+The difficulties you conquer on the trail is what make the trek more adventurous.

 Lukla is the starting point for your incredible journey to the Everest Base Camp.
 The beautiful village settlement of Lukla has an elevation of 2800 meters.
 So, it is normal for you to experience early signs of Altitude sickness at the start of the trek.

-From here on, you will begin your journey to the magnificence Everest Base Camp at the foothill of the World’s highest Mountain.
+From here on, you will begin your journey to the magnificence of Everest Base Camp at the foothill of the World’s highest Mountain.
 During the course of the trek, you will stop at various places for an overnight stay.
 The splendid trekking experience in the serene Everest region eventually ends in 2 weeks’ time.

-Like any other alternative routes, the traditional Everest Base Camp trek 14 days takes offers you an adventurous hike in the Everest region.
+Like any other alternative route, the traditional Everest Base Camp trek 14 days takes offers you an adventurous hike in the Everest region.
 The splendid trek takes you through mountain passes and high elevation terrains of the Everest region.

 Here, we have listed the altitude you will gain at various notable places during the course of your Everest Base Camp trek.